-Acupuncture is one of the oldest techniques to treat pain.
-In fact, it is as effective as morphine, but has no side effects.
+Acupuncture is one of the oldest effective techniques to treat pain.
+In fact, it is as effective as morphine, but has no nasty side effects.
 For this reason it’s commonly integrated in many emergency departments in Europe and US.

 We have been specialising in treating complex pain conditions for more than 20 years.
 We have the experience and expertise to support most patients.

 93% of pain sufferers reported successful treatment with acupuncture in a study with 89,000 patients.

 Acupuncture powerful analgesia